alangixxer/S3-Bash-Backup/README.md

 ### Prerequisites

-AWS CLI with authorization to programaticaly access AWS services.
+AWS CLI with an IAM user that has authorization to programaticaly access AWS services.

 ```
 The command <aws s3 ls> should return a list of s3 buckets with no errors.
 If no buckets exist then the response will be null.